or

 The STFC may also provide a contribution of £230 to go towards the cost of conference fees and UK fieldwork, as well as Disabled Student’s Allowance (DSA).

-These values increase annually in line with inflation and you’ll receive the new amount each year.
+Do take note that, these values increase annually in line with inflation and you’ll receive the new amount each year.

 Information on current DTP allocations is available on the UKRI website.
 You can also use FindAPhD to search for individual STFC-funded PhD projects.